imbikramsaha/Walmart-Sales-Analysis-and-Prediction/README.md

 # Walmart-Sales-Analysis-and-Prediction
 Walmart weekly sales analysis and prediction

-## There seems to be an issue with GitHub not displaying the preview for the Jupyter notebook.
+## Sometime GitHub doesn't displaying the preview for the Jupyter notebook.
 You can view the same notebook hosted on Jovian using this link: [Walmart Sales Analysis and Prediction](https://jovian.ai/bsaha6199/walmart-sales-analysis-and-prediction).

 ## About Dataset